practicalli/clojure/thinking-functionally/side-effects.md

 # Side effects

-A side effect is something that creates a change outside of the currrent code scope, or something external that affects the behaviour or result of executing the code in the current scope.
+A side effect is something that creates a change outside of the current code scope, or something external that affects the behaviour or result of executing the code in the current scope.

 ## Undeterministic - the complexity iceburg